 As a trusted development partner, with a presence on the ground in more than 170 countries, UNDP helps turn agricultural and marine commodity sectors into drivers of positive human development and environmental protection.
 UNDP’s Green Commodities Programme works with governments, farmers, companies, civil society and other stakeholders to build a shared vision for national commodity sectors, and a joint commitment to action.

-Launched in 2009, today we work in eleven countries to help address the sustainability problems of vital commodities such as palm oil, cocoa, coffee, pineapple, fisheries, soy and beef, focusing specifically on:
+Launched in 2009, today we work in twelve countries to help address the sustainability challenges of vital commodities such as palm oil, cocoa, coffee, pineapple, cashmere, fisheries, soy and beef, focusing specifically on: